TAGC/Semver/README.md

 The development of this project has been largely based on work done by:
  - [Andrew Oberstar](https://github.com/ajoberstar) for his [Gradle-Git](https://github.com/ajoberstar/gradle-git) project, which this plugin relies on to query the current Git branch.
  - [Benjamin Muschko](http://www.gradleware.com/team/benjamin-muschko/) for his book, *Gradle in Action*, from which I've been trying to learn Gradle.

-<sub>*Note: The reports and documentation may not be kept up to date, and some of the information kept in this README may not match up with the information provided in them.
-I'm intending to improve the automation in this area to help keep everything consistent.</sub>